flokoe/bash-hackers-wiki/docs/syntax/ccmd/c_for.md

 ## Bugs

--   *Fixed in 4.3*. ~~There appears to be a bug as of Bash 4.2p10 in which command lists can\'t be distinguished from the for loop\'s arithmetic argument delimiter (both semicolons), so command substitutions within the C-style for loop expression can\'t contain more than one command.~~
+-   *Fixed in 4.3*. ~~There appears to be a bug as of Bash 4.2p10 in which command lists can\'t be distinguished from the for loop's arithmetic argument delimiter (both semicolons), so command substitutions within the C-style for loop expression can\'t contain more than one command.~~